quienxmi/sdk-iframe-project/readme.md

 ### Event Subscriptions

-Subscribe to various events and errors to handle them within your application:
+You can subscribe to receive events and errors to handle them within your application:

 ```javascript
 // Subscribe to iframe errors